session about to expire in few minutes

 Which flowers are traditional for March birthdays?

-The first two months of the year enjoy a pair of traditional birthday flowers.
+For the first two months of the year enjoy a pair of traditional birthday flowers.
 Not so with March, which boasts the cheerful daffodil as its birthday bloom.
 When you present someone with a bouquet of daffodils, you are telling them that you feel sunny and bright whenever they are around, explains The Old Farmer's Almanac.
 In history, the daffodil has been associated with rebirth and new beginnings because they are the very first flowers to bloom after the winter frost.
 If you give daffodils, you are sending the message “You are an angel.”
 It is believed to be bad luck if you send a single daffodil, but a whole bouquet symbolizes good fortune.

 What flowers are right for an April birthday?